solo-system/solo-system.github.io/home.md

 [video](https://youtu.be/2Fq05JlEKjw)

 The Solo is an autonomous, high definition audio recorder for unattended environmental monitoring.
-Protected in A weatherproof enclosure, the Solo comprises a microphone, mini-computer and battery.
+Protected in a weatherproof enclosure, the Solo comprises a microphone, mini-computer and battery.
 It is tailored for long-term, continuous recording, with data being stored on a removable memory card.